Carney revamps Bank of England, says will avoid past 'flaws'

 Carney promised a change of culture at the Bank and the way it works with the banking sector.

-"If there are some similarities in roles, how we will discharge them will be fundamentally different," he said, referring to the BoE now and in the past.
+"If there are some similarities in roles, how we will discharge them will be fundamentally different," he said, referring to the Bank now and in the past.

 "The age of informal responsibilities, nods, winks, secrecy and instinct is long past."